Nevada Probate Process

 • You must wait 40 days (after date of death) to start the Affidavit of Entitlement process.

-• If you don’t know what assets your loved one owned (or their value is unknown), then a petition for a “Special Administration” can be filed with the Probate Court.
+• If you don’t know what assets your loved one owned (or their value is unknown), then a Petition for a “Special Administration” can be filed with the Probate Court.

 The second type of probate administration is called a “Set Aside” proceeding.
 Thankfully, minimal court involvement is necessary for this process.